 Australia has a student loan system in place, primarily for domestic students, called the Higher Education Loan Program (HELP).
 Under this program, eligible students can get all or part of their tuition costs covered upfront where the debt is subject to indexation in line with the Consumer Price Index (CPI).
 Repayments commence once their wage hits a particular threshold.
 This cannot cover additional costs such as your course materials or other expenses that you may incur inside or outside of the classroom.

 So, how much can you borrow and what are the fees?
-The Department of Education and Training advises that in 2019, the FEE-HELP limit for most students will be $104,440 (or $150,000 for students enrolled in Medicine, Dentistry and Vet Sciences).
+The Department of Education and Training advises that in 2021, the FEE-HELP limit for most students will be $108,232 (or $155,448 for students enrolled in Medicine, Dentistry and Vet Sciences or eligible aviation courses).
 The Australian Government will also add a 25% loan fee for each unit of undergraduate study that you pay for using the FEE-HELP scheme, but this will drop to 20% from 1 July 2021 under the new Job-ready Graduates Package.

 If students require additional financial assistance outside of this student loan system, they may choose to apply for a personal loan from a financial institution.
 Typically, student life requires flexible working patterns and involves minimal worldly possessions (i.e. assets).
 Due to this, loans to students (without a guarantor or collateral) are generally for smaller quantities and can come with higher interest rates compared to secured loans.
 This is to cover the additional risk taken on by the financial institution for those who have lower incomes or fewer assets to secure their loan.

 The type of loan that you may choose to consider as a student in Australia depends on whether you’re a citizen or not.